krystalwon/environmental-docus-in-netflix/README.md

 # Environmental Documentaries on Netflix 🌍📺🎬

-Welcome to the Environmental Documentaries on Netflix project!
+Welcome to my first project for the Lede Program!
 This project aims to explore and analyze the selection of environmental, climate, and nature-themed documentaries available on Netflix.
 The goal is to gain insights into the prevalence of such content and its distribution across different countries.

 ## Project Overview 👇🏼